-- John Scott, Senior Analytical Chemist at ISTC (in team photo).
+- John Scott, Senior Analytical Chemist at ISTC (right).
 His ISTC page.

 - Santosh Misra, iSEE Postdoctoral Researcher in Bioengineering (in team photo).
 His departmental page.
 His Laboratory for Materials in Medicine page.
 Read more about Santosh and his work >>>

-- Indu Tripathi, Postdoctoral Visiting Scholar in Bioengineering (right).
+- Indu Tripathi, Postdoctoral Visiting Scholar in Bioengineering (in team photo).
 Her Pan Laboratory page.

 - Fatemeh Ostadhossein, M.S.
-Candidate in Bioengineering (not pictured).
+Candidate in Bioengineering (in team photo).
 Her Laboratory for Materials in Medicine page.

 - Zhaolu Wang, M.S.
-Candidate in Bioengineering (not pictured).
+Candidate in Bioengineering (in team photo).

 Publications & Presentations

-- Presentation: Second place (poster), Daza, E., and Misra, S., Center for Nanoscale Science and Technology Poster Symposium in the Micro and Nanotechnology Lab.
+- Presentation: Second place (poster), Daza, E., and Misra, S., Center for Nanoscale Science and Technology Poster Symposium in the Micro and Nanotechnology Lab (2015-16).

-- Presentation: First place (poster), Daza, E., and Misra, S., Annual Society of Postdoctoral Scholars Poster Symposium in the Beckman Institute.
+- Presentation: First place (poster), Daza, E., and Misra, S., Annual Society of Postdoctoral Scholars Poster Symposium in the Beckman Institute (2015-16).